matefin/indicator-meocloud/README.md

 It is placed under the GPL v2 license conditions.

-MEOCloud is a very godd replacement for Ubuntu One (albeit the available storage space is limited to 32 GB).
+MEOCloud is a very good replacement for Ubuntu One (albeit the available storage space is limited to 32 GB).

 REFERRAL PROGRAM:
 -----------------